Carbunculo/CAP-419-IPDGEO/README.md

-# DISCIPLINA  DE IA - TREINAMENTO DE CNN
+### DISCIPLINA  DE IA - TREINAMENTO DE CNN
+Application of a binary image classifier model on CNN in TensorFlow